Mbed TLS: History

 The PolarSSL SSL library is the official continuation fork of the XySSL SSL library.
 XySSL was created by the French "white hat hacker" Christophe Devine and was first released on November 1, 2006, under GNU GPL v2 and BSD licenses.
 In 2008, Christophe Devine was no longer able to support XySSL and allowed Paul Bakker to create the official fork, named PolarSSL.
 In November 2014, PolarSSL was acquired by ARM Holdings.

 In 2011, the Dutch government approved an integration between OpenVPN and PolarSSL, which is named OpenVPN-NL.
 This version of OpenVPN has been approved for use in protecting government communications up to the level of Restricted.

 As of the release of version 1.3.10, PolarSSL has been rebranded to Mbed TLS to better show its fit inside the Mbed ecosystem.
 Starting from version 2.1.0, the library was made available under both the GPL v2 and Apache License v2.0.

-Since version 2.17, Mbed TLS is solely licensed under the Apache License version 2.0.

 In 2020, Mbed TLS joined the TrustedFirmware project.